Dexter Beef Ragù & Pappardelle

 2. Add 1-2 glugs of olive oil to a large le Creuset casserole dish and add the smoked pancetta.
 Fry for 5 minutes and then add the onion, celery, garlic and carrot and fry gently for 10 minutes.
 I used the simmering plate on the AGA – if you’re using gas or electric, then a gentle heat would be suitable.

 3. Move the le Creuset over to the boiling plate, push the onion, celery, garlic, carrot and pancetta to the sides and then place the meat in the middle to brown.
-If you prefer you can remove the onion etc using a slotted spoon and then put back once you’ve browned the meat.
+If you prefer you can remove the onion etc using a slotted spoon and then put it back once you’ve browned the meat.

 4. Once all the meat is nicely browned, turn the heat down (if you’re using an Aga, move the dish back to the simmering plate), add the flour and give it a good stir to coat the mixture entirely.